eslager/TGIS503_FA2021/Lab4-instructions.md

   ``` html
   <div id="map"></div>
   ```
   Define the height and width of your map container in the CSS file and give the page some additional basic styling.
-Because we want to maximize screen real estate for the map itself, we'll set the height and width to 100%:
+In this lab, we want to maximize screen real estate for the map itself, so we'll set the height and width to 100%:
   ```css
   body {
     padding: 0;